tlswg/draft-ietf-tls-ctls/draft-rescorla-tls-ctls.md

   of application specific versions of TLS that omit unnecessary valuses.

-For the common (EC)DHE handshake with (EC)DHE and pre-established public keys, cTLS achieves an overhead of [TODO] bytes over the minimum required by the cryptovariables.
+For the common (EC)DHE handshake with pre-established certificates, cTLS achieves an overhead of [TODO] bytes over the minimum required by the cryptovariables.

 Because cTLS is semantically equivalent to TLS, it can be viewed either as a related protocol or as a compression mechanism.
 Specifically, it